lgeorgieff/ccbuild/README.md

   -c|--config PATH        Path to the configuration file ccbuild
                           should use.
 If no configuration is specified ccbuild checks the current directory for
-                          all files with the file extension ".nbuild".
+                          all files with the file extension ".ccbuild".
 For every matched configuration file ccbuild
                           performs a run.
  --config-help            Display a help message for the configuration file
                           format and exit.
  --ignore-warnings        Compilation warnings are not shown on stderr.
- --ignore-errrors         Compilation errors are not shown on stderr.
+ --ignore-errors          Compilation errors are not shown on stderr.
  --ignore-compiled-code   The compiled code is not shown on stdout.
+ --stop-on-error          All compilation processes are stopped in case a
+                          compilation error occurs. ccbuild will exit with the exit code 1.
+ --stop-on-warning        All compilation processes are stopped in case a
+                          compilation warning occurs. ccbuild will exit with the exit code 1.
 ```

 # Configuration Files